 You may think you need an expensive telescope but binoculars are not only cheaper on the whole, they can also be better suited to the task – especially if light pollution is an issue.
-A decent pair of binoculars is relatively inexpensive and you certainly won’t be short of things to look at.
+A decent pair of binoculars are relatively inexpensive and far easier to maneouver than a telescope.

-Finally, Google Sky is a great little app for smartphones that can turn anyone into an expert astronomer.
-All you have to do is download the app, point your Android phone at the night sky and Google Sky will identify the stars, planets and constellations.
-Sounds like the perfect introduction for aspiring astronomers.
+There are plenty of smartphone apps that can turn anyone into an expert astronomer.
+Star Chart, Sky Map and Night Sky are all great apps for smartphones All you have to do is download the app, point your smartphone or tablet at the night sky and let them identify the stars, planets and constellations for you.